dhruven-god/Petra/README.md

 # Petra

-Petra is a movie recommendation bot prepared by using NLP Data was taken from TMDB website
+Petra is a movie recommendation bot prepared by using NLP,

+Data was taken from TMDB website